Japanese history textbook controversies: Textbook authorization system

 School textbooks in Japan are not written by the Ministry of Education.
 Instead, the textbooks for all subjects in elementary, and both lower and upper secondary schools are written and published by several major private companies.
 This system was introduced to Japan after World War II to avoid the government having direct authority over the written contents.
 Japan's School Education Law (教育基本法) requires schools to use textbooks that are authorized by the Ministry of Education (MEXT).
 However, each local education board has the final authority to select which textbooks can be used in their jurisdiction from the approved list.

 In Japan, potential school textbooks must pass a sequence of evaluations before receiving approval to be used in Japanese schools.
 First, textbook companies submit a draft of their proposed textbooks to the Japanese Ministry of Education.
-The Textbook Authorization and Research Council (教科用図書検定調査審議会), an official council of the Ministry of Education, composed of university professors and junior high teachers, checks the draft in accordance with the Ministry's educational curriculum guidelines (学習指導要領) to ensure that the contents of the proposed textbook are "objective, impartial, and free from errors."
+The Textbook Authorization and Research Council (教科用図書検定調査審議会), an official council of the Ministry of Education, composed of university professors and junior high teachers, checks the draft in accordance with the Ministry's educational curriculum guidelines (学習指導要領) to ensure that the contents of the proposed textbook are "objective, impartial, and free from errors." though this has been debated.
 The Ministry of Education will give the company that authored the textbook the opportunity to revise the draft when it is found to contain information that is inconsistent with national guidelines.
 Once the textbook revisions are complete and the textbook has received the approval of the Ministry of Education, Local Boards of Education select books from a list of authorized textbooks for schools under their jurisdiction.
 The process of textbook authorization is ongoing and conducted every four years, the results of which are presented to the public the following year.

 Critics claim that the government textbook authorization system has been used to reject textbooks that depict Imperial Japan in a negative light.
 This includes a case in the 1960s where a description of the Nanjing Massacre and other war crimes committed by the Japanese military before and during World War II was rejected by the Ministry of Education.
 The author sued the Ministry, finally winning the case decades later.
 Recent controversy focuses on the approval of a history textbook published by the Japanese Society for History Textbook Reform, which placed emphasis on the achievements of pre–World War II Imperial Japan, as well as a reference to the Greater East Asia Co-Prosperity Sphere with fewer critical comments compared to the other Japanese history textbooks.